 The online materials consist mostly of pre-recorded videos, which will be available on the paper's Moodle page.
-We have learned in recent years that the use of pre-recorded materials works particularly well for this paper (as it meant that the various aspects of the methods and tool are explained more thoroughly than lectures could do; in addition, students can go through them at their own pace and revisit them where needed).
+We have learned over time that the use of pre-recorded materials works particularly well for this paper (as it means that the various aspects of the methods and tool are explained more thoroughly than lectures could do; in addition, students can go through them at their own pace and revisit them where needed).